-The Drug List includes both brand name and generic drugs.
+The Drug List includes brand name drugs, generic drugs, and biosimilars.

 A brand name drug is a prescription drug that is sold under a trademarked name owned by the drug manufacturer.
-Brand name drugs that are more complex than typical drugs (for example, drugs that are based on a protein) are called biological products.
+Biological products are drugs that are more complex than typical drugs.
 On the Drug List, when we refer to "drugs," this could mean a drug or a biological product such as vaccines or insulin.

 Generic drugs have the same active ingredients as brand name drugs.
-Since biological products are more complex than typical drugs, instead of having a generic form, they have alternatives that are called biosimilars.
+Biological products have alternatives that are called biosimilars.
 Generally, generics and biosimilars work just as well as brand name drugs or biological products and usually cost less.
-There are generic drug substitutes available for many brand name drugs.
-There are biosimilar alternatives for some biological products.
+There are generic drug substitutes available for many brand name drugs and biosimilar alternatives for some original biological products.
+Some biosimilars are interchangeable biosimilars and, depending on state law, may be substituted for the original biological product at the pharmacy without needing a new prescription, just like generic drugs can be substituted for brand name drugs.